MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/calculated-rollup-attributes.md

 ---
-title: "Calculated and rollup columns (Microsoft Dataverse) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Formula columns, Calculated and rollup columns (Microsoft Dataverse) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
 description: "Learn about common elements and characteristics, calculated columns, rollup columns, retrieve a calculated rollup column value immediately, and SourceTypeMasks enumeration." # 115-145 characters including spaces.
 This abstract displays in the search result. ms.date: 10/15/2022 ms.reviewer: jdaly